Mendocino Ridge AVA

-The average high temperature is 75.9 F and the average low temperature is 49.4 F. The diurnal variation during the growing season is significantly less than the Anderson Valley (20 degrees versus 40-50 degrees in Anderson Valley), and daytime high temperatures are often 10 degrees cooler than in the Anderson Valley.
+The average high temperature is 75.9 F and the average low temperature is 49.4 F. The diurnal variation during the growing season is significantly less than the Anderson Valley (20 degrees versus 40–50 degrees in Anderson Valley), and daytime high temperatures are often 10 degrees cooler than in the Anderson Valley.
 The soil composition is of the "timber" type, shallow and with good drainage due to the ridge top locations.
 Average annual rainfall average is 49.46 in, leaving sufficient groundwater to dry farm vineyards.
+The USDA plant hardiness zones range from 9a to 10a.

 While Mendocino Ridge was only approved as an AVA in 1997, it has some of the oldest vineyards in the region.
 Italian immigrants in the late 1800s planted on Greenwood Ridge and surrounding areas, preferring zinfandel which remains a popular varietal in the AVA, although Pinot noir has become the most common grape in the region since the 1990s.
 Other plantings (ordered by decreasing representation in total acres) include Chardonnay, Syrah, Merlot, Riesling, Sauvignon Blanc, Primitivo, Petite Sirah, Cabernet Sauvignon, and Grüner Veltliner.
 Much of the non-planted land is covered by Redwood and Douglas Fir trees.

 In January 2024, a petition was submitted by the Mendocino Ridge AVA Board of Directors to the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury for review proposing to rename the established Mendocino Ridge AVA to Mendocino Coast Ridge.
 The petition was signed by representatives of six vineyards and wineries within the AVA.